Turn Loose the Swans

 Beautiful and plaintive.

-The guitars feel almost anatomic, supporting the weight of the melody.
+The guitars feel almost architectural, supporting the weight of the melody.
 There’s a fragility in the pacing.
 It never feels rushed.
-The medieval aura deepens; the chordal movement feels modal, ancient.
-A heavy, heavy song.
+The medieval aura deepens here; the chordal movement feels modal, ancient.

 The Crown of Sympathy